 Chris continues to manage and produce.
 In 2018, he launched his production company, Tea Time Productions, Inc. and Cemetery Tales: A Tale of Two Sisters, was the company’s first production.
 The company has other projects in development and on option.

 Chris resides with his family in Los Angeles, California.

 By day, Jeff works in higher education.
 By night, he is an avid horror screenwriter.
 Some of Jeff's fondest childhood memories are of sleepovers that included classic horror movies, role playing games (RPGs), comic books, and junk food.
 George's work always featured prominently, and Jeff cannot remember when such an occasion did not screen Night of the Living Dead, Dawn of the Dead, or Day of the Dead.
-Jeff is honored for the opportunity to give back to the legacy by assisting with the website and social media for the GARF.
+Jeff is honored for the opportunity to give back to the legacy by assisting with the website and operations for the GARF.
 By doing so, Jeff hopes to help George and his work have an impact for a very long time to come.